 - Enquiries concerning financial assistance should be directed to the Scholarships and Student Aid Office, or by phone: 514 398-6013.

 Academic History Workbook

 What is the basis of admission degree?

-- The basis of admission degree is a 120 credit (4-year) or equivalent Bachelor's degree from a recognised, accredited institution, in any discipline OR a 90-credit program from a Quebec university where the applicant obtained a diploma of college studies (Diplôme d'études collégiales; "DEC") in a pre-university program.
-This is the BASIS OF ADMISSION DEGREE, for which detailed information must be reported in Section 3: Basis of Admission Degree of the workbook.
+- The basis of admission degree is a 120 credit (4-year) or equivalent Bachelor's degree from a recognized, accredited institution, in any discipline OR a 90-credit program from a Quebec university where the applicant obtained a diploma of college studies (Diplôme d'études collégiales; "DEC") in a pre-university program.
+This is the Basis of Admission Degree, for which detailed information must be reported in Section 3: Basis of Admission Degree of the workbook.

 I'm receiving an error message when I enter my dates.

 - Please note some date formats are not compatible with certain operating systems.
 Should you receive an error message, please disregard.